 $output – The complete HTML which will be printed for Author Box.
 This is the output which you need to return after your changes.

 $context – Current context.
-You can get this to put contextual element in the author box.
+You can get this to put the contextual element in the author box.

-$pattern – This patterns defines the output formatting for the author box.
+$pattern – This pattern defines the output formatting for the author box.

 $description – Author Description.
 You can change it in the user profile section.

 You will use the add_filter call to attach your filter method.

 Here is the description of each parameter: